Malcolm Levitt: Research

 Levitt is best known as the inventor of the composite pulse and composite pulse decoupling sequences in solution NMR.
 Other contributions to NMR spectroscopy include the development of symmetry-based recoupling and decoupling sequences in solid-state NMR, and the use of long-lived nuclear spin states and singlet states in solution NMR.

 He is also the author of the textbook Spin Dynamics.
 Basics of Nuclear Magnetic Resonance.

+He has also published extensively on the quantum mechanics and spectroscopy of endofullerenes.
+Techniques used include terahertz and infrared spectroscopy, and inelastic neutron scattering, as well as NMR.

 Awards and honours

 Levitt was awarded the Günther Laukien Prize in Magnetic Resonance in 2008 for his work on "optimized pulses and pulse sequences to enhance the power of liquid and solid state NMR".
 He was awarded the final Russell Varian Prize in Nuclear Magnetic Resonance in 2015 for his work on composite pulses.
+He was awarded the Davy Medal of the Royal Society in 2021.

 As a lecturer at Stockholm University, Levitt was awarded the Göran Gustafsson Prize for Chemistry in 1996.
 As a postdoctoral researcher, Levitt was awarded the Latsis research prize of the ETH Zurich sponsored by the Latsis Foundation in 1985.

 Levitt has been invited as the plenary speaker of major NMR academic conferences on multiple occasions, often in consecutive years.